webofdata/specification-archived/specification.md

   - true

     Meaning that the client should delete all local data and replace it with what it receives.
-This value is true when a client first requests changes, and can also occur when the dataset on the server is deleted and repopulated.
-It MUST only appear in the first response, even if the data to repopulate is made available over many requests.
+This value is true when a client first requests changes, and can also occur when the dataset on the server is deleted and re-populated.
+It MUST only appear in the first response, even if the data to re-populate is made available over many requests.

-##### X-WOD-DSP-NEXT-DATA
+##### X-WOD-NEXT-DATA

-The `X-WOD-DSP-NEXT-DATA` header MUST contain a URI that will return the same kind of response as described in the 'get-changes' operation.
+The `X-WOD-NEXT-DATA` header MUST contain a token that can be passed to a subsequent call to 'get-changes' as the value of the 'nextdata' query parameter.

-This header can be used by servers to split the changes over several pages, and is used to indicate to the client the URL to be used the next time the client wishes to get changes.

 ### Deleted Subject Representations